kartenkarsten/leaflet-layer-overpass/README.md

 ```bash
 $ bower install --save leaflet-layer-overpass
 ```
-After that you can include and use the `OverpassLayer.css` and the `OverpassLayer.js` (or `OverPassLayer.min.js` if you want the minified version) from the `dist` folder in your html.
+After that you can include and use the `OverpassLayer.css` and `OverpassLayer.js` files (or `OverPassLayer.min.js` if you want the minified version) from the `dist` folder in your html.

-## How to use it ?
+## How to use it?
 ```javascript
 var attr_osm = 'Map data &copy; <a href="http://openstreetmap.org/">OpenStreetMap</a> contributors',
 attr_overpass = 'POI via <a href="http://www.overpass-api.de/">Overpass API</a>';